Stability in Online Coalition Formation: Results

 \subsection{Contractual Nash Stability}

-We start with the consideration of CNS, where every agent in the abandoned coalition can veto a single-agent deviation.
-As a warm-up, we start with a simple proposition that gives a first insight, why computing stable partitions in an online manner is a nontrivial task.
+We start with the consideration of contractual Nash stability, where every agent in the abandoned coalition can veto a single-agent deviation.
+As a warm-up, we begin with a simple proposition that gives a first hint as to why computing stable partitions in an online manner is a nontrivial task.
 Even the conjunction of symmetry and utility restrictions is not sufficient for computing CNS partitions.

 \begin{proposition} There exists no deterministic online algorithm, which always outputs a CNS partition for symmetric AFGs. \end{proposition}